Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

-To accommodate your toddler’s sleep needs, move bedtime earlier, even by 15 minutes.
+To accommodate your toddler’s sleep needs, move the bedtime routine earlier, even by 15 minutes.
 In fact, don’t push bedtime back any more than 15 minutes at a time.
 For instance, if bedtime is at 8pm, see what a 7:45pm bedtime looks like.
 If you think she can use more sleep, go for 7:30pm the next night.

-“Nina thank you so much for this one, I really needed it with my 2 year old.” -Jacqueline K.
+“Nina, thank you so much for this one, I really needed it with my 2 year old.” -Jacqueline K.

 2. Tell your toddler to wake up happy the night before